strimzi/strimzi-kafka-oauth/README.md

 When you have a DEBUG logging configured for the `io.strimzi` category you may need to specify the following to prevent warnings about access token not being JWT:
 - `oauth.access.token.is.jwt` (e.g.: "false")

+Sometimes the network of the deployment environment may be glitchy resulting in intermittent connection problems.
+By default, a failed request to the Introspection Endpoint or the User Info Endpoint will result in immediate failed validation and `AuthenticationException` returned to the Kafka client application.
+The following option enables reattempting the request to either endpoint.
+The default value is '0', meaning 'no retries'.
+Provide the value greater than '0' to set the number of repeated attempts:
+- `oauth.http.retries` (e.g.: "1" - if initial request fails, retry one more time)

+You may also specify a pause time between requests in order not to flood the authorization server.
+Keep in mind though that this is holding up a request processing thread in the Kafka broker, which may result in the pool of worker threads to become exhausted, and broker possibly unavailable even to the clients connecting to the listeners not configured with OAuth.
+The default value is '0', meaning 'no pause'.
+Provide the value greater than '0' to set the pause time between attempts in milliseconds:
+- `oauth.http.retry.pause.millis` (e.g.: "500" - if a retry is attempted, there will first be a half-a-second pause)

 ###### Custom claim checking

 You may want to place additional constraints on who can authenticate to your Kafka broker based on the content of JWT access token.